-The 1990 conception1 and development of Massively Parallel Sequencing (MPS) technologies in the mid 2000s ^{2.3}. have provided researchers with new insights into genomic and precision medicine4.
-MGI's DNBSEQ technology produces high quality reads via Rolling Circle Amplification (RCA). patterned nanoarrays5 and cPAS-based sequencing chemistry (cPAS)6.
-These advances have eliminated the need for on-chip PCR clusters resulting in a substantial reduction in sequencing errors and therefore, higher accuracy.
+The 1990 conception and development of Massively Parallel Sequencing (MPS) technologies in the mid 2000s have provided researchers with new insights into genomic and precision medicine.
+Complete Genomics' DNBSEQTM sequencing platforms produce high-quality reads through DNA Nanoball (DNB) technology on patterned DNA nanoarrays , utilizing cPAS-based sequencing chemistry.
+These advances have eliminated the need for on-chip PCR clusters, resulting in a substantial reduction in sequencing errors (Figure 1).